 How To Use Daily Grammar Practice

 Grammar Day by Day is designed to be simple for your students to use – in a way that conserves your resources.
-First, download the freebie and decide which version you will be using.
+First, download the freebie and decide which version you will be using (digital or printable).

 If your printer allows, print the freebie page double-sided.
 To make things easier, a week’s worth of activities are printed on two pages.